DirectEd-Development/Directed-dapp/NFT Token Gating.md

 <p><b>Increased Innovation:</b> The use of meshsdk/core, Next.js, and other technologies to create Cardano NFT gated pages or contents could inspire developers to explore new and innovative ways to build decentralized applications on the Cardano blockchain.
 This could lead to the creation of new tools, libraries, and frameworks that could benefit the entire Cardano ecosystem.</p>

-<p>Overall, the creation of Cardano NFT gated pages or contents using meshsdk/core, Next.js, the Cardano blockchain, and Cardano wallets has the potential to contribute to the growth, adoption, security, and innovation of the Cardano blockchain ecosystem.</p>
+<p>In Summary, the creation of Cardano NFT gated pages or contents using meshsdk/core, Next.js, the Cardano blockchain, and Cardano wallets has the potential to contribute to the growth, adoption, security, and innovation of the Cardano blockchain ecosystem.</p>